Pepi, Luci, Bom and Other Girls on the Heap: Casting

 Carmen Maura took the leading role of Pepi and Félix Rotaeta portrayed the abusive policeman.
 Both were instrumental in the film's development.
 Maura was already an established actress, having found film success with Fernando Colomo's Tigres de papel (1977).
 She became Almodóvar's reference actress in the first half of his career.
-Bom is played by Alaska, then a teenage punk singer, who inspired the character she plays.
+Bom is played by Olvido Gara, then a teenage punk singer, who inspired the character she plays.
 Gara went on to take the artistic name of Alaska.
 She has enjoyed a successful artistic career as a singer, first in Alaska y Dinarama and later with Fangoria.

-Many actors that appear in minor roles went on to play more important ones in Almodóvar's subsequent films: Kiti Manver (Women on the Verge of a Nervous Breakdown) plays a hot-tempered, Andalusian rock singer; Julieta Serrano (Dark Habits); Cecilia Roth (All About My Mother); Fabio MacNamara (Labyrinth of Passion), a singer and painter, plays a transvestite Avon lady; Cristina Sánchez Pascual (Dark Habits) appears as a high-pitch bearded woman frustrated in a marriage to a homosexual, in a parody of Tennessee Williams's Cat on a Hot Tin Roof.
+Many actors that appear in minor roles went on to play more important ones in Almodóvar's subsequent films: Kiti Manver (Women on the Verge of a Nervous Breakdown) plays a hot-tempered, Andalusian rock singer; Julieta Serrano (Dark Habits); Cecilia Roth (All About My Mother); Fabio MacNamara (Labyrinth of Passion), a singer and painter, plays a transvestite Avon lady; Cristina Sánchez Pascual (Dark Habits) appears as a high-pitch bearded woman frustrated in a marriage to a homosexual man, in a parody of Tennessee Williams's Cat on a Hot Tin Roof.
 Assumpta Serna (Matador) has a non-speaking cameo, while Almodóvar himself appears as the host in the general erection contest.